Praful44t/Praful44t/README.md

 - 👋 Hi, I’m Praful Thangappa.
 I am working as Software Developer in Mumbai.
-I have experience in Java, Python and SQL.
+I have experience in Java and SQL.
 Reach me @prafulthangappa44@gmail.com.

 <!---